DEBCAF/Cansat/README.md

 # Cansat
-Cansat code for sensors and radio
+cansat code for telemetry sensors and radio transmission